vwillyams/garbage-ECSJobDemos/Documentation/content/job_system.md

 ## What is a job system?

-A JobSystem solves the task of parallelizing the code in a slightly different way.
+A job system solves the task of parallelizing the code in a slightly different way.
 Instead of systems creating threads they create something called [jobs](https://en.wikipedia.org/wiki/Job_(computing)).
 A job is similar to a function call, including the parameters and data it needs, all of which is put into a [job queue](https://en.wikipedia.org/wiki/Job_queue) to execute.
 Jobs should be kept fairly small and do one specific thing.

-The JobSystem has a set of worker threads, usually one thread per logical CPU core to avoid context switching.
+The job system has a set of worker threads, usually one thread per logical CPU core to avoid context switching.
 The worker threads take items from the job queue and executes them.

 If each job is self contained this is all you need.
 However in more complex systems the likelyhood of all jobs being completely self contained is usually not the case, since that would result in large jobs doing a lot of things.
 So what you usually end up with is one job preparing the data for the next job.

 To make this easier, jobs support [dependencies](http://tutorials.jenkov.com/ood/understanding-dependencies.html).
 If Job A is scheduled with a dependency on Job B the system will guarantee that Job B has completed before Job A starts executing.

-An important aspect of the Unity JobSystem, and one of the reasons it is a custom API and not one of the existing thread models from C#, is that the JobSystem integrates with what the Unity engine uses internally.
+An important aspect of the Unity job system, and one of the reasons it is a custom API and not one of the existing thread models from C#, is that the job system integrates with what the Unity engine uses internally.
 This means that user written code and the engine will share worker threads to avoid creating more threads than CPU cores - which would cause contention for CPU resources.

 ## Race conditions & safety system